ozoesono/invoicegenerator/README.md

 ```
 invoicegenerator/src/main/out
 ```
 You can run the application to create invoices for any specific customer(s) you want.
-For example you can change the command to create an invoice for only one customer like this:
+For example, you can change the command to create an invoice for only one customer like this:
 ```
 $ java -jar build/libs/InvoiceGenerator-1.0.jar "Tenant 3"
 ```